Inalatore di sodio cromoglicato

 - Discussione

 Nota dell'autore clinico Michael Stewart 08/05/2023: Intal® inhaler was discontinued in the United Kingdom in February 2022.
 At the time of review there are no branded or generic inhaler products containing sodium cromoglicate available in the UK.
-Sodium cromoglicate eye drops e nasal sprays may still be available.
+Sodium cromoglicate eye drops e nasali may still be available.
 Sodium cromoglicate inhalers may still be available in other countries.
 This medicine leaflet is based on medical information available in the UK at the time of writing and is left here for reference purposes.
 Please also refer to the manufacturer's information supplied with your medicine.

 Sodium cromoglicate is a type of preventer inhaler for asthma.